jdutton8/SVG_Logo_Maker/README.md

  [Questions](#questions)

 ## Description
  This application is designed to make creating SVG logos quick and simple.
 There are three options for shapes for your logo: squares, triangles, and circles.
 The colors and the text are decided by the user from a series of prompts.
-The generated SVG file will be added into the output section of the repository for your use.
+The generated SVG file will be added into the example folder of the repository for your use.

 ## Usage
  Start the program with the command node index.js.
 Answer all the prompts.
-For text and background color, you can enter either a color keyword like red, blue, or yellow, or you can enter a hexadecimal color value.
-For text on the logo, you can enter up to 3 characters.
+Find your generated logo in the example folder.

 ## Installation